Philip Glass: Record labels

+Looking Glass Studios

+In 1992, Glass built his own recording studio in New York City and named it Looking Glass Studios.
+In addition to Glass' own recording projects, the studio hosted recording projects of notable artists including Beck, Bjork, Sheryl Crow, The Cure, Grace Jones, Lou Reed, and Roger Waters before its closure in February 2009.

 Personal life

-Glass lives in New York and in Cape Breton, Nova Scotia.
+Glass lives in New York City and in Cape Breton in Nova Scotia.
 He has described himself as "a Jewish-Taoist-Hindu-Toltec-Buddhist" and is a supporter of the Tibetan independence movement.
 In 1987, he co-founded the Tibet House US with Columbia University professor Robert Thurman and the actor Richard Gere at the request of the 14th Dalai Lama.
+He is also chair of the magazine Tricycle: The Buddhist Review.
 Glass is a vegetarian.

 Glass has been married four times; he has four children and one granddaughter.